 The process of incorporating a company in Mozambique consists mainly of the following formalities:

-The process of incorporation may take an average of 15 days (excluding the time required for licensing purposes).
+The process of incorporation may take an average of 15 days, excluding the time required for licensing purposes.

 Mozambican law establishes several reporting and disclosure obligations regarding the main features of commercial companies.
-According to the rules applicable to commercial registry, the following are subject to mandatory registration before the Commercial Registry Office: alterations to the articles of association and appointment, reappointment, exoneration and resignation of members of corporate bodies.
+According to the rules applicable to commercial registry, the following are subject to mandatory registration before the Commercial Registry Office:

 Private Limited Companies (SQ)

 In terms of governing bodies, these companies have a general meeting (deliberative body) and a management body.
 The supervision may be undertaken by a single supervisor or a supervisory board.